 1) It uses EBIT rather than net income as the numerator.

 2) It uses regular business operations assets rather than total assets as the denominator.

 Example of Operating Return on Assets

-Tim is an equity analyst looking to determine the profitability of Apple Inc. Among other ratios that Tim uses, he decides to also use the OROA to determine the level of profits relative to Apple’s total assets.
+Tim is an equity analyst looking to determine the profitability of Apple Inc. Among other ratios that Tim uses, he decides to also use the OROA to determine the level of profits relative to Apple’s operating assets.
 He compiles the following information from Apple’s 2018 annual report:

 Benefits of Using Operating Return on Assets

 There is no “perfect” OROA – the ratio should be compared relative to competitors.
-With that said, a higher OROA is always desirable.
+With that said, a higher OROA is desirable.

 The OROA can be used:

 To compare how well a company utilizes its assets among companies that operate in the same industry and are engaged in similar business operations;

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep advancing your career, the additional CFI resources below will be useful: